freqtrade/freqtrade/docs/edge.md

 #### stoploss_range_step
 As an example if this is set to -0.01 then Edge will test the strategy for [-0.01, -0,02, -0,03 ..., -0.09, -0.10] ranges.
 Note than having a smaller step means having a bigger range which could lead to slow calculation. <br/>
-if you set this parameter to -0.001, you then slow down the Edge calculatiob by a factor of 10
+if you set this parameter to -0.001, you then slow down the Edge calculation by a factor of 10

 #### minimum_winrate
 It filters pairs which don't have at least minimum_winrate (default to 0.60)